-Contact: Kenzie D'Ambrosio
+Kenzie D'Ambrosio

 503-228-8306 kenzie.dambrosio@smapdx.org St. Mary's Academy uses an electronic system for recording and tracking attendance, as well as notifying parents of student absences.
 Attendance is taken within the first 15 minutes of each block.
 If a student is marked "absent", it means we have not heard from a parent excusing the student from class.
 An email alerting parents of the student's absence will be sent to all parent emails associated with the student's account.
 Students will also receive an absence alert email at their SMA email account if they are marked "absent".
-However, we must hear directly from a parent in order to excuse the absence or tardy.
-To alert the school that your student will be absent or tardy (more than 10 minutes late to class), please email attendance@smapdx.org.
+However, we must hear directly from a parent in order to excuse the absence.

+To alert the school that your student will be absent or tardy (more than 10 minutes late to class), please email\attendance@smapdx.org.

-Please include a reason for the absence or tardy.
-Your student may reach out to their teachers to get caught up on work or to let them know that they will be missing class time, but the school must hear from a parent for any absence or tardy to be excused program.
+Please include a reason for the absence or tardy your student may reach out to their teachers to get caught up on work or to let them know that they will be missing class time, but the school must hear from a parent for any absence to be excused program.
+If a student is going to miss more than 4 consecutive days of school, a pre-arranged absence form must be completed ahead of time.
+Students can get a pre-arranged absence form from the attendance office.